 Holiday Inn Suva – Rooms

-- Room Types: Superior Rooms • Executive Rooms • 1- and 2-Bedroom Suites
+- Room Types: Superior Room • Executive Room • 1-Bedroom Suite • 2-Bedroom Suite

-- Smoking Rooms: Smoking is not allowed in the rooms or public areas, but OK in the gardens.
+- Smoking Rooms: Smoking is not allowed in the rooms or public areas, but is okay in the gardens.

-- Best Room: The 2-Bedroom Suites are spacious, with a separate lounge area.
-A few offer sea views, and they are perfect for families.
+- Best Room: The 2-Bedroom Suites are spacious and come with separate living areas, making them perfect for families.
+A few offer sea views.

-- For families: Some rooms have connecting doors, while others are large enough for 2 double beds, but management is reluctant to allow a double and 2 singles.
+- For families: Some rooms have connecting doors while others are large enough for 2 double beds, but the management is reluctant to allow a double and 2 singles.
 Children under 12 can stay and eat free.
 Babysitting services available.

 Holiday Inn Suva – What’s Nearby?

-- Prince Albert – one of several options in the neighbouring Grand Pacific Hotel.
+- Prince Albert – One of several options in the neighboring Grand Pacific Hotel.
 Exquisite, with a colonial-style setting and silver service.
 Check out the weekly specials and desserts.
 Dress up.
 Dinner only.
-2-minute walk.

-- Maya Dhaba (331 0045) – a popular and cavernous Indian eatery, with daily specials.
+- Maya Dhaba – A popular and cavernous Indian eatery, with daily specials.
 Only 400m to the north along Victoria Parade.
-4-minute walk.

-- Ginger Kitchen (918 8310) – open-air garden setting at the Fiji Museum, with juices, quiches and pancakes.
+- Ginger Kitchen – Open-air garden setting at the Fiji Museum, with juices, quiches, and pancakes.
 Also, light lunches and breakfast.
 Back of Thurston Gardens, on the other side of the road.
-7-minute walk.

-- Mad House BBQ & Grill (800 3444) – DIY Korean-style grills on the table, with outdoor seats and colonial-era building.
+- Mad House BBQ & Grill – DIY Korean-style grills on the table, with outdoor seats and a colonial-era building.
 On Gordon Street, an 8-minute walk north of the hotel.

-- Tiko’s Floating Restaurant (331 3626) – in a boat attached to Ratu Sukuna Park in the city centre, 1km up Victoria Parade.
-For seafood, steaks, live music and unique setting.
-9-minute walk.
+- Tiko’s Floating Restaurant – In a boat attached to Ratu Sukuna Park in the city center, 1 km up Victoria Parade.
+For seafood, steaks, live music, and a unique setting.

-- Market or Grocery: The main road is dotted with minimarts for basic supplies.
-About 1km up Victoria Parade to the city centre for malls and markets.
+- The main road is dotted with minimarts for basic supplies.
+About 1 km up Victoria Parade to the city center for malls and markets.

-Local buses right outside the front door head to the city centre and main bus station for services all over the island.
+- Local buses right outside the front door head to the city center and main bus station for services all over the island.
 Otherwise, there are plenty of metered taxis.

 Holiday Inn Suva – The Hotel